-Effects of Different Environmental Factors on the Seed Germination and Seedling Emergence of Galinsoga quadriradiata
+Effects of Environmental Factors on Seed Germination and Seedling Emergence of Galinsoga quadriradiata

-• Purpose To understand the invasion and ecological adaptability patterns of Galinsoga quadriradiata, the effects of various environmental factors on the seed germination and emergence were measured by indoor determination.
+• Purpose To understand the invasion and ecological adaptability patterns of Galinsoga quadriradiata, the effects of different environmental factors on the seed germination and emergence were measured by indoor determination.

-Method Using seeds of G. quadriradiata collected from Kunming and Zhaotong as experimental materials, they were cultivated in a controlled indoor incubator to analyze the effects of different temperatures, light conditions, pH values, salt stress, osmotic potentials, soil humidity levels, and depths on seed germination and emergence.
+Methods Using G. quadriradiata seeds collected from Kunming and Zhaotong as experimental materials, and they were cultivated in a controlled indoor incubator to analyze the effects of different temperatures, light conditions, pH values, salt stresses, osmotic potentials, soil humidity levels, and depth of seeding on seed germination and emergence.

-Conclusion The seeds of G. quadriradiata have wider ecological adaptability, and the adaptability of G. quadriradiata in Kunming area is wider than that of G. quadriradiata in Zhaotong area.
+Conclusion G. quadriradiata seeds have wider ecological adaptability, and the adaptability of G. quadriradiata seeds in Kunming area is wider than that of G. quadriradiata seeds in Zhaotong area.

 • loading